mdn/content/files/en-us/web/api/storage_access_api/index.md

 ### Additions to other APIs

 - {{domxref("Permissions.query()")}}
-  - : You can call `Permissions.query()` with a value of `"storage-access"` to query whether third-paty cookie access has been granted in general, i.e. to another same-site embed.
+  - : You can call `Permissions.query()` with a value of `"storage-access"` to query whether third-party cookie access has been granted in general, i.e. to another same-site embed.
 If so, you can call `requestStorageAccess()` without user interaction, and the promise will resolve automatically.

 ## Specifications